Home

 Plans call for replacement of the present visitor center on the west rim with a larger facility with displays and a food concession.
 A building to house exhibits and park offices is proposed at the Seven Sacred Pools.

 The plan also recommends acquisition of Manawainui Valley.
-New overnight cabins for hikers are proposed within the carter at Paliku and Holua.
+New overnight cabins for hikers are proposed within the crater at Paliku and Holua.